parandandrd/ASSNP-Image-Printer/README.md

-# The Amazon Sticky Note Printer Savior
+# The Amazon Smart Sticky Note Printer Savior

 A method for printing images to an Amazon Smart Sticky Note Printer via IPP.